 What Are Jessamyn Stanley’s Future Plan’s For You?

 Dianne Neumark-Sztainer is a professor at the University of Minnesota’s school of public health and a certified yoga teacher.
 She agrees that yoga can be a vehicle for improving self-image.
 She says “there is some research that suggests that individuals practicing yoga are more aware of their bodies and less likely to objectify their bodies.”

-It has even been discovered, that individuals with eating disorders, feel less body shame and more comfort after doing yoga.
-This discovery was founded in a research study by Neumark-Sztainer.
-Therefore, Stanley has teamed-up with other women fighting the idea that only people of certain sizes can do these things.
+It has even been discovered that individuals with eating disorders feel less body shame and more comfort after doing yoga.
+The discovery was discovered in a research study by Neumark-Sztainer.
+So Stanley has teamed up with other women fighting the idea that only people of certain sizes can do these things.
 The Guardian recently reported that Tess Holliday became the first-ever size 22 (UK size 26) model to be signed to an agency.
-Furthermore, within the fitness world, Roslyn Mays has also proven that being too fat for fitness is a lie-with her award-winning pole dancing skills.
+Furthermore, within the fitness world, Roslyn Mays has also proven that being too fat for fitness is a lie with her award-winning pole dancing skills.

 Jessamyn Stanley may not have intentionally set out on this path.
 However, by just living her own life and doing what she loves, she’s becoming a role model worldwide.
 She experiences her own ups and downs, not everybody is perfect.
 But, through her honest stories, she hopes to change people’s attitudes and continue to advocate body positivity on a large scale.